cjshawMIT/edx-documentation/en_us/shared/students/SFD_dashboard_profile.rst

 profile information, course teams and other learners in your courses can view the information that you share.

-In addition to your username, your profile can include a profile image, the date that you joined edX, your location, your language, some information about yourself, and links to your social media accounts.

 You can share either a limited profile or a full profile.

   .. note:: If you are under 13 years of age, your limited profile only